-By the end of 2002, Cal Water had submitted to the California Department of Public Health a Drinking Water Source Assessment and Protection Program (DWSAPP) report for each water source in the water system.
+In August 2001 and December 2002, Cal Water submitted to the California Department of Public Health a Drinking Water Source Assessment and Protection Program (DWSAPP) report for each water source in the water system.
 The DWSAPP report identifies possible sources of contamination to aid in prioritizing cleanup and pollution prevention efforts.
 All reports are available for viewing or copying at our Customer Center.

-The water sources in your system are considered most vulnerable to schools, high-density housing, recreational activities, wastewater, grazing, agriculture, urban/stormwater runoff, wildlife, known contaminant plumes, above- and underground storage tanks, and historic gas stations.
+The water sources in your district are considered most vulnerable to schools, high-density housing, recreational activities, wastewater, grazing, agriculture, urban/stormwater runoff, wildlife, known contaminant plumes, above- and underground storage tanks, and historic gas stations.